 Payments on the general obligation bonds are to be made by the Bond Interest and Redemption Fund with local property tax collections.
 The compensated absences and load banking liabilities will be paid by the fund for which the employee worked.
 The early retirement incentive will be paid out of the General Fund.
-Payments for the financed purchases and lease liability will be made by the fund for which the sites and equipment were intended for.
+Payments for the financed purchases, lease liabilities and subscription-based IT arrangements will be made by the fund for which the sites and equipment were intended for.
 The Internal Service fund makes payments for the claims liability.